logicent/crudle/tenants/README.md

 Continue:
 - Run `./crudle tenant/migrate --migration-path 'tenants/<tenant_name>/<module_name>/migrations'`
-- Run `./crudle serve -t tenants/<tenant_name>/web` in local environment or use preferred web server in production
+- Run `./crudle serve -t tenants/<tenant_name>/web` in local environment or use a web server in production

 ### System Architecture

 **Context**

-It's desirable for ease of deployment and maintenance to host multiple customer instances via a shared code base while keeping the data separate.
+It is desirable for ease of deployment and maintenance to host multiple tenant instances via a shared code base while keeping the data separate either using a database per tenant or new table + prefix for tenant in database.

 **Containers**
-- <tenant_name>   (Ten)
+- Tenant instance {tenant_name}   (Ins)
-- <tenant_name>/modules   (Cus)
+- {tenant_name}/modules   (Mod)

 **Components**